-Position the floor mat so that the eyelet is over the retention post and press down to lock in.
-Make sure that the mat does not interfere with the operation of the accelerator or the brake pedal.
-To remove the floor mat, reverse the installation procedure.
+- Failure to properly follow floor mat installation or attachment instructions can potentially cause interference with pedal operation causing loss of control of vehicle. - To install floor mats, position the floor mat so that the eyelet is over the retention post and press down to lock in. - To remove the floor mat, reverse the installation procedure.